Introduction to Additive Manufacturing (AM)

 LOM uses the same approach of layer by layer printing.
 It uses paper as material and adhesive other than welding.
 Also, it uses a method for printing which makes easy to remove materials after printing is completed.

-Benefits of AM
+Benefits of Additive Manufacturing (AM)

 In the beginning, companies had suffered high cost of equipment.
 Previously, AM machine was too costly for small manufacturers to keep it.
 But because of improvement in technology, the machine became affordable.